apache/rya/README.md

 This branch does not contain any source code.
 It exists for two reasons:

-1. We pushed a large change and this broke the process that pushes changes to github.
+1. We pushed a large change and this broke the process that pushes changes to GitHub.
 We needed a small commit to wake up the process, so we created this branch and pushed a small change.
 2. Apache currently prevents branch deletes

+If you push a large change and it doesn't immediately get mirrored to GitHub, feel free to edit this readme, push the commit, and hopefully the process wakes up. :)